Basith-basi/House_price_prediction/README.md

-# Student Marks Prediction
+# House price Prediction

-A Machine Learning project that predicts student marks based on study hours using Linear Regression.
+A Machine Learning project that predicts house price using area using Linear Regression.

 ## Technologies Used
 - Python